seinecle/blog/_posts/2022-09-08-story-gephi-user-contributor.md

    <img src="https://user-images.githubusercontent.com/1244100/189147201-5e483004-d1e5-43a2-9591-4101743fd666.png" title="clement and a java book during the Gephi code retreat" width="500px"/>
 </div>

 This is a super long post in the end.
-I am not sure this is of interest to a general readership, maybe more of biographical narrative for my grand-children 😀.
+I am not sure this is of interest to a general readership, maybe more of a biographical narrative for my grand-children 😀.
 But if you are a user of Gephi and read so far, I hope you are now tempted to contribute even more to the community, including with some programming 🚀.

 # Some of my contributions to Gephi / get in touch